 To simplify interoperability issues with gcc, Fortran code should compile with gfortran, and C++ code should be compile with g++ (both of which are based on gcc), or additional development effort may be required.

 It is possible that other languages may be made to work, but generally at significant development costs and delays.
 If data merging and transformation were performed in a modular way, integration with ADI would be more straightforward.
-One additional option may be to install a standalone executable in the DMF and have the ADI wrapper routine spawn out to run it, but that method involves substantial development to handle the I/O of the standalone executable and to do proper logging and error-checking of its runs.
+One additional option may be to install a standalone executable in the ARM Data Center and have the ADI wrapper routine spawn out to run it, but that method involves substantial development to handle the I/O of the standalone executable and to do proper logging and error-checking of its runs.